dotNacer/dotNacer/README.md

 # 👋 Introduction :
-Hi I'm Nacer, a JS/C++ developer from Grenoble.
-Currently, I'm in my second year of studying for a Bachelor's degree in **Computer Science** at IUT2 Grenoble.
-I'm involved in various projects, but I have a particular interest in web development.
-I work with **Vue.js**, **Nuxt.js**, **C#**, and **JavaScript** in general.
+Hi I'm Nacer, a Full Stack developer from Grenoble.
+I'm a **Computer Science** Bachelor graduate from IUT2 Grenoble and currently pursuing a Master's degree in Full Stack Development at Ynov Campus Paris.
+I'm involved in various projects, with a particular passion for web development.
+My go-to stack is **Svelte/SvelteKit** with **Prisma ORM** and **PostgreSQL**.
+I also work with **JavaScript/TypeScript**, **Python**, and **C++**.
 If you have any questions, don't hesitate to contact me !

 # 💫 About Me:
-🔭 I’m currently working on the HoodKnights projects (HK Studio & Knights Store)<br>🌱 I’m currently learning Svelte 5 & NuxtJS
+🔭 I'm currently working on **dot**, a massive open-source ecosystem of integrated tools<br>🌱 I'm currently learning advanced AI integration and DevOps practices<br>💼 I have 2+ years of confirmed experience in Full Stack development with expertise in ERP architecture and AI integration

 ## 🌐 Socials: